Theodore Roosevelt Jr.: Return to the U.S. mainland

 During the 1932 presidential campaign of his cousin FDR, Roosevelt said, "Franklin is such poor stuff it seems improbable that he should be elected President."
 When Franklin won the election and Ted was asked just how he was related to FDR, Ted quipped "fifth cousin, about to be removed."

 In 1935, he returned to the United States and first became a vice president of the publishing house Doubleday, Doran & Company.
 He next served as an executive with American Express.
 He also served on the boards of numerous non-profit organizations.
 He was invited by Irving Berlin to help oversee the disbursement of royalties for Berlin's popular song, "God Bless America," to charity.
 While living again in New York, the Roosevelts renewed old friendships with playwright Alexander Woollcott and comedian Harpo Marx.

 He was also mentioned as a potential candidate for the 1936 Republican presidential nomination, but did not mount a campaign.
 Had he received the 1936 Republican presidential nomination, he would have faced off against his cousin Franklin in the general election.
 After Alf Landon received the Republican presidential nomination, Roosevelt was also mentioned as a candidate for vice president, but that nomination went to Frank Knox.
 Roosevelt was also mentioned as a candidate for Governor of New York in 1936, but made no effort to become an active candidate.

 World War II service and death

 In 1940, during World War II (although the United States had not yet entered the war and remained neutral) Roosevelt attended a military refresher course offered to many businessmen as an advanced student, and was promoted to colonel in the Army of the United States.

 Roosevelt's wife personally asked Army Chief of Staff George C. Marshall to return him to a combat unit despite his past hospitalization.
 Although Marshall typically refused such political favoritism he remarked that he would make an exception "if what you wanted was a more dangerous job than what you had" and agreed.
-Roosevelt returned to active duty in April 1941 and was given command of the 26th Infantry Regiment, part of the 1st Infantry Division, the same unit he fought with in World War I. Late in 1941, he was promoted to the one-star general officer rank of brigadier general.
+Roosevelt returned to active duty in April 1941 and was given command of the 26th Infantry Regiment, part of the 1st Infantry Division, the same unit he fought with in World War I. Late in 1941, he was promoted to brigadier general.